MaterializeInc/materialize/doc/user/content/sql/system-catalog.md

 ### `mz_dataflow_channels`

 The `mz_dataflow_channels` source describes the communication channels between [dataflow] operators.
-A communication channel connects one of the the outputs of a source operator to one of the inputs of a target operator.
+A communication channel connects one of the outputs of a source operator to one of the inputs of a target operator.

 Field         | Type       | Meaning